napari/napari.github.io/tutorials/dask.md

 In the above example, it would be quite common to have a 5+ dimensional dataset (e.g. different timepoints *and* channels represented among the 3D TIFF files in a folder).
 A standard approach to deal with that sort of thing in `numpy` would be to `reshape` the array after instantiation.
-With `dask`, reshaping arrays can *sometimes* lead to unexpected read events if you're not careful.
+With Dask, reshaping arrays can *sometimes* lead to unexpected read events if you're not careful.

 For example: